rgilks/royal-game-of-ur-cli/docs/rules.md

 2. Some variations of the historical game may have had different rules for safe squares or capturing.
 3. The scoring system and win conditions might have varied in different regions or time periods.

-Our version aims to provide a balanced and enjoyable game experience while staying as close as possible to what is known about the historical game.
+This version aims to provide a balanced and enjoyable game experience while staying as close as possible to what is known about the historical game.